TutsWiki/source/content/java/postgresql.md

 You can verify the above program by the following methods:

 - Use the aforementioned `printAllPosts()` method and find the post with `id` = 1 from the output and check whether its `likes` got updated to 1 or not.
-- Can run the following query directly in *psql*: `SELECT * FROM post WHERE id = 1`, and you will get the following output.
+- Can run the following query directly in psql: `SELECT * FROM post WHERE id = 1`, and you will get the following output.
 ```terminal
 my_database=> SELECT * FROM post WHERE id = 1;